OliverIgnetik/uberEatsClone/README.md

 ## Features

-- Client side rendered React Application using Redux-Thunk for asynchronous requests with Axios.
+- Client side rendered `react` application using `redux-thunk` for asynchronous requests with `axios`.
 - Users can login with an authorization system to purchase a food item customized to their choice.
 - Robust error handling and form control.